kingsleyabonyi/kingsleyabonyi/README.md

 Here are some ideas to get you started:

 - 🔭 I am student of Autonomous Vehicle Engineering at Technical University of Applied Science Ingolstadt (THI), Germany
-- 🌱  I use Django s a framework for backend and I’m currently Exploring fastApi
+- 🌱  I use Django as a framework for backend and I’m currently Exploring fastApi
 - 👯 I’m looking to collaborate on backend dev projects
 - 🤔 I’m looking for help with Internship opportunities to horne my skills
 - 💬 Ask me about Life and personal Opinions